Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 to `cpu`. `--mute` sets sysaudio's per-stream software gain to zero while leaving the audio callback and timestamp timeline active.

-Muted/paused GhostBSD validation against Twitch VOD `2386400830` confirms the real integration without producing sound.
-Both CPU and `vdpau-direct` runs selected the 1280x720/60 HLS rendition, discovered AAC as 44.1 kHz stereo S16, and opened `sysaudio/oss` at 44.1 kHz stereo.
-The VDPAU run additionally initialised the NVIDIA 580.173.02 streaming decoder and the four-slot `GLX interop2 -> Vulkan -> wgpu` bridge.
-A current muted `vdpau-direct` playing smoke test confirms the timestamp-aware path on real OSS: source/device both negotiated 44.1 kHz stereo, the PCM ring stayed near its 500 ms forward target, `next_output_pts` advanced by 44,100 sample frames per second, and no audio underruns were reported.
+Muted GhostBSD validation against Twitch VOD `2386400830` confirms the corrected in-band format discovery without producing sound.
+The initial MPEG-TS AAC stream now arrives with unknown rate/channels rather than a guessed 44.1 kHz shape; the first decoder `stream_update()` reports the actual **48 kHz stereo S16** output, and only then does Sanctuary open `sysaudio/oss` at 48 kHz stereo.
+A muted `vdpau-direct` playing smoke kept the PCM ring near its 500 ms forward target and advanced `next_output_pts` at 48 kHz.
+Nine startup underrun callbacks occurred while first VDPAU presentation stalled for about 539 ms; the count then remained stable, so that is a separate preroll/startup issue rather than continuous PCM loss.

-The timestamp-aware audio path is covered primarily by deterministic mock/ring tests: contiguous PTS, missing PTS, partial/full overlap, late frames after underrun, small and ring-spanning gaps, incremental zero padding, whole-frame deferral on capacity pressure, empty/partial underflow, stale-buffer discard, future-ring silence, stereo sample-frame accounting, and head-of-line back-pressure are all pinned.
-The Sanctuary app suite currently passes 102 tests.
+The timestamp-aware audio path is covered by deterministic mock/ring tests: contiguous PTS, missing PTS, partial/full overlap, late frames after underrun, small and ring-spanning gaps, incremental zero padding, whole-frame deferral on capacity pressure, empty/partial underflow, stale-buffer discard, future-ring silence, stereo sample-frame accounting and head-of-line back-pressure.
+A player regression also pins deferred device opening from an authoritative 48 kHz stream update.
+The Sanctuary app suite currently passes 103 tests.

 This Twitch web-player GraphQL/Usher protocol is not a stable public playback API, so all Twitch-specific request shape, client ID and token handling remain isolated